 What Ever Happened to These Forgotten NCAA Basketball Stars?

-College programs are essentially a rotating door churning out student athletes every four years (if they stuck around that long), but that’s all this list of NCAA stars needed to leave an everlasting impression on their program and throughout the nation.
+College programs are a rotating door, churning out student athletes every four years (if they’re there that long), but that’s all this list of NCAA stars needed to leave an everlasting impression on their program and the nation.

-Let’s look back at some of college ball’s top talents whose time in the spotlight seemed to have peaked when putting their school on the map or as the face of their powerhouse program.
+Let’s look back at some of college ball’s top talents whose time in the spotlight seemed to peak while putting their school on the map.

 1. Scottie Reynolds, Villanova